 The same technologies will be deployed in every aspect of the enterprise.
 Smart systems will order their own raw materials; smart sensors will track quality and notify suppliers upstream; quality and performance feedback from downstream players will improve the manufacturing process.
 Integration with order processing and accounting will assure that companies get better and better at their tasks.

 As data usage increases, employment opportunities will multiply too.
-The early robotic systems won’t replace workers, but rather allow them to focus on the creative solutions and implementation tasks that will always need to be the forte of human workers.
+The early robotic systems won’t replace workers, but rather allow them to focus on creative solutions and implementation tasks that will always need to be the forte of human workers.
 AI will make mission-critical and dangerous tasks safer, faster, and more reliable.

 Transportation and Logistics